DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/30 Resource.md

 [note]
-Resources and resource assignments are optional in the Gantt control.
+Resources and resource assignments are optional in the **Gantt** widget.

 **Resources** specify people responsible for tasks, equipment, materials, etc.